PyxleDev0/corpengine.github.io/docs/objects.md

 2. type (engine use only, don't change this!)
 3. parent (the parent object)
 4. children & childrenQueue

+All Objects have this methods:
+1. getGameService() (Returns the GameService)
+2. getEngine() (Returns the Engine)
+3. getChild(name: str) (Returns the child with the name)
+4. getChildren() (Returns the children list)

 > Objects like Camera, SoundService, UserInputService, EngineEventService, EngineRenderService, Assets, Object do not have children.
+Thus they don't have any children-related methods or attributes.

 ***

 <span id="object-types"></span>